 Jim: But, uh, that’s our goal here.
 Uh, practicing healthy conflict and communication is a big part of reaching that.

-John: Mm hmmm.
-Yeah, and our guest is gonna help us better handle all of that, navigate the issues?
+John: Mm hmm.
+Yeah, and our guest is gonna help us better handle all of that, navigate the issues.
 And Deborah Pegues has been with us before.
 She always gets a strong response from you, our listeners.
 And she is a certified behavioral consultant, a Bible teacher, a popular speaker and the author of numerous books, including one that, uh, really ties into today’s topic – Confronting Without Offending: Positive Steps and Positive and Practical Steps to Resolving Conflict.

-Jim: Deborah, Welcome back to Focus.
+Jim: Deborah, welcome back to Focus.